splunk/public-o11y-docs/gdi/opentelemetry/install-windows.rst

      - The package stage to install from [``test``, ``beta``, ``release``].
      - ``release``
    * - ``collector_msi_url``
-     - Specify the URL to the Splunk OpenTelemetry Collector MSI package to install.
+     - When installing the Collector, instead of downloading the package, use this local path to a Splunk OpenTelemetry Collector MSI package.
 If specified, the ``-collector_version`` and ``-stage`` parameters are ignored.
      - ``https://dl.signalfx.com/splunk-otel-collector/`` |br| ``msi/release/splunk-otel-collector-<version>-amd64.msi``
    * - ``fluentd_msi_url``
      - Specify the URL to the Fluentd MSI package to install.